 It is assumed that:

-- you have already an application that has a Dockerfile.
-In not, see the previous tutorial
+- You have already an application that has a Dockerfile.
+If not, see the previous tutorial

 Notice that for this tutorial you don’t need a Kubernetes deployment file.
 Codefresh will create one for you via its friendly GUI.
 If you already have an existing deployment file for your own application, consult the main K8s documentation on how to use it.

 Giving the Kubernetes cluster read access to the internal Codefresh registry

 A Kubernetes cluster deploys applications by pulling images from a Docker registry.
 In most cases your Docker image will be on a private Docker registry.
 Therefore, you need to grant rights to the cluster so that it has read access to the images that are pushed on the Docker registry by Codefresh.